Discover the best magnesium-rich foods you can incorporate into your daily meals to reap the many health benefits of this essential mineral.

 6. Whole grains as a good source of magnesium

-7. Seeds: nutrient-dense and high in magnesium
+7. Seeds: nutrient-dense and rich in magnesium

 9. Bananas and magnesium

-10. Magnesium found in dairy products
+10. Magnesium in dairy products

-Milk, yoghurt, and other dairy products are not only great sources of calcium but also contain magnesium.
+Milk, yoghurt and other dairy products are not only great sources of calcium but also contain magnesium.

 Recommended daily intake of magnesium

-Factors that influence magnesium requirements
+Factors influencing magnesium requirements

 Maximising magnesium absorption